 City animals reclaimed may also be subject to the payment of a fine that is attached to municipal tags.
 For more information on municipal tags and fines associated with animal control, please contact City Enforcement at 780-830-5790.

 In certain cases, surrender fees are not charged for animals taken in by Shelter Services.
-These situations include while owners are in hospital, arrested on warrant, or for women at the Odyssey House.
+These situations include while owners are in the hospital, arrested on a warrant, or for women at the Odyssey House.

 Pending a vet check, deworming, microchipping and any necessary vaccinations, surrendered animals are placed for adoption immediately after arriving at the Animal Care Facility.

 The Animal Shelter and Pound are open Monday to Saturday from 10 a.m. to 6 p.m., closed between noon and 1 p.m., and on Sunday from noon to 4 p.m.
 We are closed on all statutory holidays.

 Who do I contact if my pet is in the pound and I want to reclaim him / her, or if I have questions about surrendering my animal?